Close Icon

 A truly jaw-dropping Lake District wild swimming spot, Black Moss Pot is without a doubt one of our favourites.
 Sitting at the heart of the Langstrath Valley, this body of picture-perfect blue water is encircled by 6-metre-tall rocky walls.

 The narrow channel doesn’t provide much area for swimming.
-However, popular with thrill seekers, the deep lagoon is an ideal spot for diving.
+However, popular with thrill seekers, the deep lagoon is an ideal spot for jump in.

-Because of the deep water here, Black Moss Pot is best suited to strong and confident swimmers.
+Because of the deep water here, there are strong currents after heavy rainfall so Black Moss Pot is best suited to strong and confident swimmers.
 For those less skilled, there is a waterfall and a rocky beach sitting at opposite ends of the lagoon, perfect for paddling or making a splash.

 The Langstrath County Inn is a good starting point and follow the footpath up the valley